sidgaikwad/motia/packages/docs/content/docs/concepts/cli.mdx

 The deployment process:

+1. Build your project
-1. Uploads each zip file individually with its path information
+2. Uploads each zip file individually with its path information
-2. Uploads the steps configuration from `motia.steps.json`
 3. Starts the deployment process on the server
-4. Generates deployment results in `dist/motia.deployments.json`
-5. Creates a human-readable summary in `dist/motia.deployments.summary.json`

 ### `dev`